MaximumMaxxx/Cordless-Quart-Discord/README.md

 # Quart-Discord
 [![PyPI](https://img.shields.io/pypi/v/Quart-Discord?style=for-the-badge)](https://pypi.org/project/Quart-Discord/) [![Read the Docs](https://img.shields.io/readthedocs/quart-discord?style=for-the-badge)](https://quart-discord.readthedocs.io/en/latest/)

-A version of Quart-Discord which has no requirement for discord.py or any other discord bot library
+A version of Quart-Discord which has no requirement for discord.py or any other discord bot library.
+Syntax is identical with the original quart-discord project because the changes largely just involve copying files over from discord.py.

 ### Installation